Ayo1a/Final-research-project/Example of graph creation.md

 # Example of Graph Evolution Using Option 4 (Probabilistic Cloning and Anticloning)

 ## Overview
 In this experiment, we explore the behavior of the Iterative Independent Model (IIM) using **Option 4**, where the graph evolves through **Probabilistic Cloning and Anticloning**.
-At each iteration, with a specified probability `p`, a vertex may either clone (forming new edges with its neighbors) or anticlone (forming edges with all non-neighboring vertices).
+At each iteration, with a specified probability `p`, a vertex may either clone (forming new edges with its neighbors) or anti clone (forming edges with all non-neighboring vertices).
+We started with initial_type: 'a' for two connected vertices.

 The parameter `p` determines the likelihood of a node choosing cloning over anticloning.
 For this experiment, we used a probability value of **0.6**, meaning there is a 60% chance for cloning and a 40% chance for anticloning.